 The most commonly used score is the one created by FICO, but the three credit-reporting bureaus -- Experian, Equifax and TransUnion -- also have their own credit scores that were developed by their own formulas.

-It’s important that you get the right credit score so you have an accurate number when it comes to assessing your ability to qualify for loans.
+It’s important that you get the right credit score so you have an accurate number when it comes to assessing your ability to qualify for loans or credit cards.

 Currently, you can order your FICO score from Equifax and myFICO.com.
 FICO uses the credit report data from the three credit bureaus to determine your FICO score.